K-Bach/cyber3_pe_project2/README.md

 Bonus question:
 - Try to see if the output confidence can also be used for membership inference attack, how is the performance compared to the above loss-based approach?

+For this project I used the [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset).
+It consists of 70,000 grayscale images of handwritten digits (0–9), where each image is 28x28 pixels.
+- Training set: 60,000 images
+- Test set: 10,000 images
+- Classes: 10 (digits 0 to 9).

+## Code Structure

+All the code for this project is contained in the `main.py` file.
+The code is organized into several sections:

+1. **Dataset download**: I used the [kagglehub library](https://www.kaggle.com/code/hojjatk/read-mnist-dataset/notebook) to download the MNIST dataset from Kaggle.
+2. **Data Loading**: The [MnistDataloader class](https://www.kaggle.com/code/hojjatk/read-mnist-dataset/notebook) is responsible for loading the MNIST dataset from the downloaded files.
+The output of the `load_data` method is two tuples: `(x_train, y_train)` and `(x_test, y_test)`, where `x_train` and `x_test` are numpy arrays containing the image data, and `y_train` and `y_test` are numpy arrays containing the corresponding labels.

 ## Terminology

 - **Membership Inference Attack**: An attack where the adversary aims to determine whether a specific data point was part of the training dataset used to train a machine learning model.